Free Page-Level Threat Blocking

 • Protect up to 2M pageviews monthly – 100% FREE

-• Keep your ad revenue flowing
+• Keep your ad revenue flowing – block malicious behaviors but make the bad actor pay

-• No code changes—just drop in a script
+• No code changes—just add our script

 • Dashboard to monitor threats and block events